CDCgov/prime-reportstream/prime-router/docs/design/proposals/mapping-inventory-test-plan.md

 `metadata/hl7_mapping/testing/ORU_R01-test.yml`

 ### Where to test
 `translation-test-config.csv` is where our current tests like this live.
-We created a separate file called `MappingInventoryTests` which relieves us of the requirement of using CSV files and allows us to give each test a name and description.
+We will create separate files for each data type that will follow the pattern laid forth in XTNTests.
+These will also be stored in `datatests/mappinginventory/segment-name`.
+Using this pattern relieves us of the requirement of using CSV files and allows us to give each test a name, description, and comment.
 Later down the road, we will also have separate files for sender transforms and receiver transforms.
 These will be broken down by sender/receiver so that, again, there is a lot of organization around the tests.

 ## Future Work
 The other important thing that can happen either before or after the creation of the tests is cleaning up the output.